Pumpkin Spice Melt-and-Pour Soap Recipe: Easy Fall DIY!

 This recipe makes 2 round soaps (depending on your mold size).
 You can easily double or triple the amounts for larger batches.

-Tip: I plan to make a few more batches using this same pumpkin soap recipe but will use these pumpkin-shaped molds for a festive twist.
+Tip: I plan to make a few more batches using this same pumpkin soap recipe, but will use one of these pumpkin-shaped molds for a festive twist.
 I figure they will make fantastic fall gifts.

 How to Make Pumpkin Spice Melt and Pour Soap Step By Step

-Chop the melt and pour soap base into small, even-sized cubes.
+Cut the melt-and-pour soap base into small, even-sized cubes.
 This helps the soap base melt more evenly, reducing the chances of scorching or overheating.

-Uneven oe large chunks can cause hot spots, especially if you’re using a double boiler or microwave.
+Uneven or large chunks can cause hot spots, especially if you’re using a double boiler or microwave.
 Aim for ½-inch pieces or smaller.

 Tip: If using a microwave, heat in short 10–15 second bursts, stirring in between until fully melted.